 Multi-user access and tons of mobility

 Using a cloud accounting software is going to allow you to access all of that information on the go, shattering the restrictive chains that conventional systems place upon you.
 Furthermore, it allows multi-user access which is going to make it significantly easier for you to collaborate with your entire team.

 Clearer and real-time overview of your current financial situation

-You’d have instant access to real-time overview of your particular financial situation.
-This is going to prove to be especially useful if you have to make important fiscal decisions without having access to your conventional system.
+You’d have instant access to the real-time overview of your particular financial situation.
+This is going to prove to be especially useful if you have to make important financial decisions without having access to your conventional system.

 Don’t get me wrong, this is not a flawless solution and it has its drawbacks.
 Certainly, the one that should be considered the most is the fact that you are going to be sharing all that information with a third party which is the cloud service provider.
 However, it’s also worth mentioning that cloud service providers would usually have extensive and comprehensive privacy policies which would forbid them from disclosing any information which you’ve trusted them with.
 That’s why you should rest assured that your data is safely stored and protected.

 In Rioks Intelligent Marketing Solutions, a well-known marketing consultancy, I’ve had the chance to run a few different cloud accounting software and I’d have to give certain preference and edge to the solution offered by FreshBooks.

 The first thing that struck me, right from the get-go, was how comprehensive and easy to navigate their website was.
 They didn’t push me into a subscription which is always something that I find very preferable, and they also offered a 30 day trial period which is an offer that’s still active.
 So, I gave it a go.